nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * `Topic` - A class which is instantiated when the user creates the topic.
 Holds the title of the topic, an arraylist of flashcards and an arraylist of results.
 * `TopicList` - A class which holds an ArrayList of Topics.

+## Appendix E: Instructions for Manual Testing

+Given below are instructions to test the app manually.

+1. Refer to the [UserGuide](https://ay2021s1-cs2113t-w13-1.github.io/tp/UserGuide.html) on how to download the application.
+2. Open the application in command prompt.
+3. Try out various commands in the userguide to check if it works.
+4. Try out invalid commands and check if the application responds correspondingly.
+5. Exit the application and check the data files to check if all the data has been saved.
+6. Open the application again and check if the data has been loaded correctly.
+Use the `list` command for this step.